-One of the best sources of new client business for BIGfish PR has been inbound inquiries resulting from the press coverage we secure and the campaigns we execute.
+One of the best sources of new client business for BIGfish PR has been inbound inquiries resulting from the press coverage we regularly secure and the hyper-effective campaigns we execute.
 We see this time and again; great PR campaigns attract great clients.
 Sometimes though, potential clients invite us to participate in a Request For Proposal (RFP) process.
 Over the years, we have seen a spectrum of good, bad, and truly ugly RFPs.
 The RFP process can be clean and simple or a black-hole-time-drain that consumes both client-side and agency-side hours with little clarity to distinguish the PR agency that’s right for your brand.

 Frequently, the individual or team preparing the public relations RFP has never had to craft an RFP before or doesn’t know what should be included.
 And almost more importantly, what should be left out of a PR RFP.
 The outcome frequently is a long, burdensome RFP document that could potentially result in final candidate agencies that are really good at checking boxes and chasing paperwork, but might not a good fit for your brand.
-To avoid this, the goal should be to issue a well-prepared PR RFP that will enable you to narrow down a shortlist of agencies which have a much higher likelihood to succeed in representing your brand.
+To avoid this, the goal should be to issue a well-prepared PR RFP that will enable you to narrow down a shortlist of agencies that have a much higher likelihood to succeed in representing your brand.
 A well-written and organized RFP will generate an outcome of agency responses that should enable you to better compare the agencies side-by-side and make the decision-making process less difficult.

 If you are contemplating issuing an RFP to BIGfish PR, or if you’re simply looking for a good resource on how to craft a strong public relations RFP, below is a guide and some key points to construct an effective RFP and land the right PR firm.